 Battlespace awareness is critical to shortening decision cycles and to making better decisions than one’s adversaries.
 Intelligence teams must rapidly sense, collect, process, analyze, evaluate, and exploit streaming data.
 Yet today’s information-intensive operating environments overwhelm mainstream geospatial tools, slowing time to analysis and intelligence cycles during mission-critical moments.

-OmniSci is the extreme analytics platform that enables intelligence analysts and commanders to query, visualize, and interact with big geolocation datasets with zero perceptible latency.
+OmniSci is the GPU-accelerated analytics platform that enables intelligence analysts and commanders to query, visualize, and interact with big geolocation datasets with zero perceptible latency.
 This gives intelligence analysts visual exploration at the speed of thought, through an intuitive, easy-to-use dashboard, powered by the most advanced analytics engine on the market.
 Dominate your information environment by speeding your time to insight and decision-making.

 How OmniSci can be used to help the US Navy achieve information dominance